 Recreation Needs Assessment

-The City of Boca Raton's Recreation Services Department launched a campaign at a recent public outreach meeting on June 13 to determine needs and priorities for the future of Boca Raton's parks, trails, beaches, libraries, recreation facilities, athletic fields, programs and services.
+The City of Boca Raton's Recreation Services Department launched a campaign at a public outreach meeting in 2019 to determine needs and priorities for the future of Boca Raton's parks, trails, beaches, libraries, recreation facilities, athletic fields, programs and services.
 The campaign, called Boca ReCreate, is funded by the City and the Greater Boca Raton Beach and Park District and includes processes such as a demographic and trend analysis, staffing and maintenance reviews and a community needs assessment survey.
-The survey will be designed and implemented by PROS Consulting beginning in June 2019 and concluding in February or March of 2020.
+The campaign is set to conclude in Spring 2021.

 "I'm excited for our community to work together to brainstorm new and innovative ideas that can be implemented in the next decade," explained Michael Kalvort, Recreation Services Director.

-The public will be able to follow along with the progress of the needs assessment with updates on the Boca ReCreate website, and results will be presented in March/April 2020.
-The results will be used for future space, service and technology planning.
+The public will also be able to follow along with the progress of the needs assessment with updates on the Boca ReCreate website.

 If members of the public were unable to attend the initial meeting, the City and Beach and Park District encourage all residents of the City and the District to continue to provide ideas, suggestions and comments at the bottom of the Boca ReCreate website under "Your Comments."